Here are a few tips to help you with how you can structure your sales call template.

 Have a different template for the different buyer personas that you sell to.

 This next tip is optional as well and it is to have a different sales call template for the different buyer personas that you sell to.
-The reason for this potential path is that your pitch and questions could change when you sell from one buyer persona to another.
+The reason for this potential path is that your pitch and questions could change when you change from talking with one buyer persona and shift to another.

 For example, you may sell be able to sell your product to both a Director of Finance and a Director of Operations.
-Even though your product will do the same thing for these two departments and buyers, it may offer different benefits and solve different problems.
+Even though your product will do the same thing for these two departments and buyers, it may offer different benefits and solve different problems for different buyers.

 Have a couple of options for an elevator pitch.